zmahnoor14/MAW/README.md

 [![License](https://img.shields.io/badge/License-MIT%202.0-blue.svg)](https://opensource.org/licenses/MIt)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-blue.svg)](https://GitHub.com/zmahnoor14/MAW/graphs/commit-activity)

-# Metabolome Profiling of _Skeletonema costatum_
+# Metabolome Annotation Workflow
  - (tested on Linux and MAC OS)

 This repository hosts Metabolome Annotation Workflow from LCMS-2 spectra in mzML format.
 The workflow has been developed using the LCMS-2 dataset from a marine diatom _Skeletonema marinoi_.
-The workflow takes .mzML format data files as an input in R and performs spectral database dereplication using R Package Spectra[()] and compound database dereplication using SIRIUS and MetFrag[(https://ipb-halle.github.io/MetFrag/projects/metfragcl/)] (with KEGG and PubChem).The workflow is implemented in both R and Python.
+The workflow takes .mzML format data files as an input in R and performs spectral database dereplication using R Package [Spectra](https://rformassspectrometry.github.io/Spectra/) and compound database dereplication using SIRIUS and [MetFrag](https://ipb-halle.github.io/MetFrag/projects/metfragcl/) (with KEGG and PubChem).The workflow is implemented in both R and Python.
 ## Usage of R-Workflow
 ### Installations via Conda